- Specialist money transfer companies, direct bank transfers and bank drafts are the key options for sending large amounts overseas.

 It is legal.
 There is no maximum limit on how much money you can send overseas.
-But limits apply with certain transfer methods such as international money orders.
+But limitations apply to specific transfer methods, such as international money orders.

 What personal or business details do I need to send money overseas?

-Regardless of destination, you cannot send money overseas anonymously.
-There are regulations on banks and other financial institutions on overseas remittances in order to prevent money laundering and terrorist financing.
+Regardless of the destination, you cannot send money overseas anonymously.
+This is because there are regulations on banks and other financial institutions on overseas remittances to prevent money laundering and terrorist financing.

 How can I fund my money transfer?

-Most banks and money transfer services will let you use bank transfers, BPAY, Osko, POLi, debit card, credit card or charge cards to make the necessary dollar payment.
+Most banks and money transfer services will let you use bank transfers, BPAY, Osko, POLi, debit cards, credit cards or charge cards to make the necessary dollar payment.

 What documents will I need for an overseas money transfer?

-Exactly what documents you need will depend on the method you chose as well as the overseas destination.
-In general, to transfer large amounts of money you may be asked to provide some or all of the following:
+The documents you need will depend on your chosen method and the overseas destination.
+In general, to transfer large amounts of money, you may be asked to provide some or all of the following: